About me

 When I was about 9, I joined the church choir, on impulse, for reasons that were never entirely clear.
 I didn’t have a great voice (I still don’t, but it does the job) but we were lucky enough to have a choirmaster who was willing to put time and effort into coaching trebles, and I’ve sung in choirs of various sizes ever since, from small church and chapel choirs to massive choral societies.

-I spent about 15 years singing with Durham Singers and managing the choir’s publicity.
+I sing with Durham Singers and I spent 15 years on the committee managing the choir’s publicity.
 In fact, this website grew out of those activities as I felt there was a need for a Durham clash diary to help groups with planning.
 As these things do, it got bigger and now the site is, I hope, the best place to find all the city and university classical music events, in one place.
+Being on the choir committee also indirectly led to the job I’m now – never underestimate the powers of volunteering.

-At the moment I am indulging in my love of Anglican choral music by singing at St James and St Basil’s in Fenham.
-I’m also in one of those scratch choirs that fills in at cathedrals in the holidays – we do one or two weekends of services a year, and it’s great fun.
+I also indulge my absolute love of Anglican choral music in one of those scratch choirs that fills in at cathedrals in the holidays – we do one or two weekends of services a year, and it’s great fun.

 Recorder